-KS3, KS4 &KS5 – Lessons and relevant resources will be uploaded to ClassCharts once every two weeks (once a week before half term) for each year group, in line with the scheme of work being delivered in school (titled “Blended Learning”).
-Work can then be submitted to each Class Teacher via the ClassCharts system for feedback.
+KS3, KS4 &KS5 – Lessons and relevant resources will be uploaded to ClassCharts on the relevant day for the Geography lesson by 9.00 am for each year group, in line with the scheme of work being delivered in school (titled “Blended Learning”).
+Work can then be submitted to each class teacher via the ClassCharts system for feedback.

-The Blended Learning that is set on ClassCharts will involve links to the Geography Department website, where each lesson is explained on the topic pages with direct instructions on what to complete.
-This is linked to Workbooks that have been developed in line with the in-school curriculum.
-All resources that the Students need will also be supplied within the direct instructions on the website.
+The Blended Learning that is set on ClassCharts will involve links to the Geography Department website or Oak National Academy, where each lesson is explained with direct instructions on what to complete.
+The content on the department website is linked to Workbooks that have been developed in line with the in-school curriculum.
+All resources that the students need will also be supplied within the direct instructions on the website.

 Head of Department